lendway/lendway.github.io/Research.md

 **Papers Under Review**

 "Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).
 R&R at the _**American Journal of Political Science**_.
 [Paper Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5192107)

-"The Political Ramifications of Sermon Rhetoric among White U.S. Protestants and White Catholics."
-R&R at _**Political Behavior**_.

 "Most Americans Understand Liberal and Conservative: A Note on Self-Reported Political Ideology" (with Trent Ollerenshaw).
 R&R at _**Research and Politics**_.